Seteco/Somorrostro/mynetdata-menu-item.md

 ## The future

-The registry open a whole world of new possibilities for netdata.
+The registry opens a whole world of new possibilities for netdata.
 Check here what we think: https://github.com/firehol/netdata/issues/416